Our Research Consortium

 Dr. Babette Regierer is deputy coordinator of Prof. Monika Schreiner and supports the work of the food4future office.
 She has worked in scientific management for more than twenty years and brings her expertise in strategy development, network management, communication and knowledge transfer to the research network.
 She is particularly committed to positioning food4future in the national and international research space.

-Potrait of Julia Vogt
+Potrait of Jette Berend

 Project Manager food4future